louisblankemeier/STARR-Labeler/README.md

         - 441.4
 ```

-- ```DAYS_AFTER``` defines the time window that the diagnosis first changed from Control to the specified disease *after* the CT Scan was taken.
+- ```DAYS_AFTER``` defines the end of the time window in days *after* the CT Scan during which evidence of the disease results in a positive label.
-- ```DAYS_BEFORE``` defines the time window that the diagnosis first changed from Control to the specified disease *before* the CT Scan was taken.
+- ```DAYS_BEFORE``` defines the start of the time window in days *before* the CT Scan during which evidence of the disease results in a positive label.
 - Class definition:
-  - Class 0 &rarr; Patient not diagnosed with the specified disease before or after the CT Scan withing the requested time window.
+  - Class 0 &rarr; Patient not diagnosed with the specified disease before or after the CT Scan withing the requested time window or any time in the patient's history.
   - Class 1 &rarr; Patient diagnosed with specified disease during the time window between days before and after.
   - Class 2 &rarr; Patient diagnosed with specified disease earlier than the 'days before' window.
   - Class 3 &rarr; Patient diagnoses with specified disease later than the 'days after' window.